-A virtual parent meeting is required for all applicant parents who do not have a child currently enrolled in the School.
-A member of the Admission Office staff will contact you to schedule your virtual parent meeting.
+A parent meeting is required for all applicant parents who do not have a child currently enrolled in the School.
+A member of the Admission Office staff will contact you to schedule your virtual or in person parent meeting.
 All parent meetings must be completed by December 17.
 For Parents of Kindergarten CandidatesI.

 We have two limitations regarding age: (1) candidates must be at least five years old before September 1 of the year they will enter Kindergarten, and (2) they must not have turned six before June 1 of the year they will enter Kindergarten.II.

 The number of Kindergarten candidates tested each year is limited to approximately 175 for the 42 places available in our Kindergarten class.
 The list of candidates to be tested is determined as follows: